boshtannik/embedded-nano-mesh/README.md

 ## Getting Started

-You can use this either as a library or by modification of code of example.
+You can use this either as a library or by modification of code of example in the exmaples directory.

 ## Original instructions from [avr-hal](https://github.com/Rahix/avr-hal#readme)